-A 10 day herbal detox and rejuvenation programme might be right for you……
+If you’re interested in going one step further and working with an experienced practitioner, my 10 day herbal detox and rejuvenation programme might be right for you.

-This unique herbal program comes with everything you need to undertake a gentle, yet powerful naturopathic cleanse in the comfort of your own home.
-Complete with supplements, inspiring recipes, and most importantly, a personal herbal consultation; the 10 day herbal rejuvenative programme is tailored to your specific needs and ensures you’re nurtured and supported from Day 1.
+This bespoke herbal programme comes with everything you need to undertake a gentle, yet powerful naturopathic cleanse in the comfort of your own home.
+Complete with herbal supplements, inspiring recipes, and most importantly, individualised personal support, the cleanse is tailored to your specific needs, ensuring you’re nurtured and supported from start to finish.

 More information about the 10 day herbal detox and rejuvenation programme can be found by clicking here: